Understanding File System Journaling: A Cornerstone of Data Reliability and Crash Protection

 - Journal Checkpoint/Cleanup: After the main file system writes are complete and verified, the entry for that transaction is marked as complete or removed from the journal.

 The system's protective mechanism activates if a crash occurs between steps 2 and 3.
 Upon reboot, the file system reads the journal.
 If it finds a committed transaction that hasn't yet been fully applied to the main file system area, it "replays" that transaction from the journal, thus restoring consistency.
 If the crash occurs before step 2 (i.e., no commit record is written), the incomplete transaction is simply ignored, as if it never happened.
-This sophisticated process, central to understanding journaling mechanism, clearly highlights its robustness.
+This sophisticated process, central to

 Journaling Modes: Balancing Performance and Protection